Jean's Story

 “I was living with pain and on so much medication,” she says.
 “I needed a different answer.”

-Jean’s son-in-law recommended Arif Saleem, MD, a shoulder and elbow surgeon with Castle Orthopaedics & Sports Medicine, and she decided it was worth the 90-minute drive to Aurora.
+Jean’s son-in-law recommended Arif Saleem, MD, a shoulder and elbow surgeon with Rush Orthopaedics & Sports Medicine, and she decided it was worth the 90-minute drive to Aurora.
 “My son-in-law said Dr. Saleem would give me an honest answer,” she says.

 Choosing the best option